Bhuvanesh09/bhuvanesh09.github.io/bhuv-webpage/content/posts/are_inhouse_llms_cheaper_than_api.md

 - **Semaphore:** 21
 - **Daily Cost:** $13.00 (Rent of an A10G machine reserved for 1 year)

 With our earlier curve fitting, we are able to determine that we would be able to serve the above config with the latency of $12.29$ seconds.
+Similarly, we can find the latency for any input, output and semaphore combination.
+We can further calculate the cost of serving the same number of tokens with GPT 4o mini.

 #### Cost for equivalent API:

 $$ \text{Input Tokens Served} = 21 \times 2048 \times \left(\frac{24\cdot60\cdot60}{12.29}\right) = 302,350,789 $$